mcminis1/baldrick/README.md

 ### Todo

-Some items that could be on the roadmap depending on interest:
+Some items that could be on the road map depending on interest:
 - Auto-infer the schema.
-- Generalize to Snowflake and Redshift
+- Generalize to Snowflake and Redshift.
-- Add support for Discord
+- Add support for Discord.
 - Automatically index (business question, SQL queries) as examples when users approve them.
+- Load initial examples into postgres instead of loading from csv.
-- Schema migration layer for SQL queries
+- Schema migration layer for SQL queries.
 - Support for Cohere and AI21 LLMs.
+- Refine ambiguous queries with dialogue.

 If you are interested in extending the functionality, or want to use it for something, please reach out to the maintainers.